Dominican Republic: Geography

 The Dominican Republic comprises the eastern five-eighths of Hispaniola, the second-largest island in the Greater Antilles, with the Atlantic Ocean to the north and the Caribbean Sea to the south.
 It shares the island roughly at a 2:1 ratio with Haiti, the north-to-south (though somewhat irregular) border between the two countries being 376 km.
 To the north and north-west lie The Bahamas and the Turks and Caicos Islands, and to the east, across the Mona Passage, the US Commonwealth of Puerto Rico.
 The country's area is reported variously as 48442 km² (by the embassy in the United States) and 48670 km², making it the second largest country in the Antilles, after Cuba.
 The Dominican Republic's capital and largest city Santo Domingo is on the southern coast.
+The Dominican Republic is located near fault action in the Caribbean.

 The Dominican Republic has four important mountain ranges.
 The most northerly is the Cordillera Septentrional ("Northern Mountain Range"), which extends from the northwestern coastal town of Monte Cristi, near the Haitian border, to the Samaná Peninsula in the east, running parallel to the Atlantic coast.
 The highest range in the Dominican Republic – indeed, in the whole of the West Indies – is the Cordillera Central ("Central Mountain Range").
-It gradually bends southwards and finishes near the town of Azua, on the Caribbean coast.
 In the Cordillera Central are the four highest peaks in the Caribbean: Pico Duarte (3098 m above sea level), La Pelona (3094 m), La Rucilla (3049 m), and Pico Yaque (2760 m).
 In the southwest corner of the country, south of the Cordillera Central, there are two other ranges: the more northerly of the two is the Sierra de Neiba, while in the south the Sierra de Bahoruco is a continuation of the Massif de la Selle in Haiti.
 There are other, minor mountain ranges, such as the Cordillera Oriental ("Eastern Mountain Range"), Sierra Martín García, Sierra de Yamasá, and Sierra de Samaná.

 Between the Central and Northern mountain ranges lies the rich and fertile Cibao valley.
 This major valley is home to the cities of Santiago and La Vega and most of the farming areas of the nation.
 Rather less productive are the semi-arid San Juan Valley, south of the Central Cordillera, and the Neiba Valley, tucked between the Sierra de Neiba and the Sierra de Bahoruco.
 Much of the land around the Enriquillo Basin is below sea level, with a hot, arid, desert-like environment.
 There are other smaller valleys in the mountains, such as the Constanza, Jarabacoa, Villa Altagracia, and Bonao valleys.